Small businesses around the globe struggle to have a firm presence on the internet.

 A business owner recently asked me how he can get an e-commerce website so he can sell his products online 24/7.
 He wants to reach customers all over the world.

 I showed him articles on how E-commerce can integrate all inter-company and intra-company functions, meaning that e-commerce could also affect the physical flow, financial flow and information flow of the supply chain.

 The contemporary e-commerce trend recommends companies to shift the traditional business model where the focus on “standardized products, homogeneous market and long product life cycle” to the new business model where the focus on “varied and customized products”.

-It’s true that whatever goods and services you are offering in Nigeria, the internet levels the playing field.
+It’s true that whatever goods and services you are offering, the internet levels the playing field.
 It lets you compete with the more prominent businesses, reaching customers all around the world who can buy goods and services from you 24/7.If you have any doubts about your business' ability to meet up with any of these things, then you aren't ready for an e-commerce website.
 Click To Tweet

 These e-commerce websites deal in everything from mobile phones and other types of mobile devices, fashion products, home appliances, consumer electronics, flight fares, hotel reservations, bulky gadgets from diverse industries and so on.
 They have also developed their localised shipping and payment methods such as cash on delivery.

-If you don’t cut corners and you give your customers the very best Nigerian e-commerce business website, they will patronise you.
+If you don’t cut corners and you give your customers the very best e-commerce business website, they will patronise you.
 You will get a good return on your investment in no time regardless of whether you’re dealing in mobile phones, home appliances, consumer electronics or whatever.